alexlichtenberger/dotfiles/README.md

 #### Headless/light install
-Headless/Light install is intended for environments like WSL, which do not require a WM or GUI apps, and just installs `oh my zsh`, `p10k`, `.zshrc`, etc
+Headless/Light install is intended for environments like WSL, which do not require a WM or GUI apps, and just installs `oh my zsh`, `p10k`, `.zshrc`, etc for now, just skip `i3 feh picom lxappearance rofi mlocate polybar playerctl imagemagick` as well as kitty and other desktop apps

 #### Custom install